-Just carve out 10-15 minutes on Sunday, and you can make enough ramen noodle bowls to take you through the week.
+Just carve out 10 to 15 minutes on Sunday, and you can make enough ramen noodle bowls to take you through the week.
 Putting these together couldn't be easier (in fact, you don't even need a recipe).
 Just get a big pot of ramen noodles going on the stove.
-Then, cook up your proteins and veggies while you're waiting.
-Try chicken, pork, shrimp or soft-boiled eggs for your protein.
+Then cook up your proteins and veggies while you're waiting.
+Try chicken, pork, shrimp, or soft-boiled eggs for your protein.
+Or make a batch of flavorful kimchi eggs and use them throughout the week.
 Try carrots, cabbage, mushrooms and spinach for your veggies.
 Once everything is done, divide your noodles between a bunch of bowls or lidded containers.
-Then, layer in your veggies and proteins; and cover with your favorite style of ramen broth—shio, miso, shoyu or tonkotsu.
+Then, layer in your veggies and proteins; cover with your favorite style of ramen broth—shio, miso, shoyu, or tonkotsu.

 02 of 10

 Chop up a bunch of fresh vegetables, like lettuce, peppers, corn, tomatoes, cucumbers, and broccoli.
 Then use them to assemble a week's worth of jar salads.
 Use the same combination each day or vary things to keep your lunches interesting throughout the week.
 Add cheese, nuts, hard-boiled eggs, beans, and meats to make your salads more filling.
 This is a great way to use up all those leftovers in your fridge, so get creative with what you have on hand.

 To keep your salads from getting soggy, put your salad dressing at the bottom of the jar.
 Then, layer in the hard veggies, soft veggies, proteins, and your salad greens.
 Bring croutons, corn chips, and other toppers in a separate container so they don't lose their crunch.

 Savings Tip: Keep your produce costs down by using vegetables that are in season.